 1 recipe Glaze (below)

-Remove from oven and allow to cool for a few minutes before drizzling glaze on top.
+Remove from oven and allow to cool for a few minutes before drizzling glaze over the top.

 Mix together 2 Tbsp melted vegan butter, 1/2 cup brown sugar, 2 Tbsp flour, 2 tsp ground cinnamon, until well combined.
 The mixture will be crumbly.

-Combine 1-1/2 cups powdered sugar and 3 Tbsp water and whisk until smooth.
+Combine 1-1/2 cups powdered sugar, 1 tsp vanilla extract, and 3 Tbsp rice milk.
+Whisk until smooth.

 For my husbands birthday last week a friend made him some blueberry streusel bars.
 They were delish!
 I ate them for breakfast, snacks & dessert until sadly, they were gone.
 Craving more I decide to make a batch myself but wanted to cut down on the sugar and make them healthier to alleviate some of my guilt.
 The results were amazing!
 A friend of mine even gave them the “best dessert EVER” award!

 Even though there are 3 parts to the recipe, the crust, filling & topping, it’s actually pretty easy to make!
 The recipe uses nuts in the crust & the topping and although it’s a healthy fat, you may opt to cut down on some of the fat by replacing some of the nuts in the streusel topping with oats.
 Enjoy!

 Add crust ingredients to food processor and process until crumbly.
 Pat down into bottom of pan.